Resident's parking permit

 - Provisional driving license holders

-Applications for temporary visitor permits, which may be issued to persons visiting relatives on the Island, must be accompanied by the vehicle registration document and valid insurance.
+Applications for temporary visitor permits, which may be issued to persons visiting relatives on the Island, must be accompanied by the vehicle registration document, driving licence and valid insurance.
 The application must also be accompanied by a letter from you, the householder, confirming the address at which they will be staying and the applicable dates.

-What documentation is required to apply for a resident’s parking permit?
+Documentation required to apply for a resident’s parking permit

 - Full driving licence